iagoleal/iagoleal.github.io/content/posts/cuts-mip.md

   \end{array}
 $$

-All non-convexity arises from some of the decision variables being integer.

 Benders Cuts
 ------------

 Let's start with the simplest kind of cut for a mixed integer program.
 Given a value function $f$,
-we define its _continuous relaxation_ as the value of the same optimization problem, but with the integer variables relaxed to be continuous.
+we define its _continuous relaxation_ as the value of the same optimization problem, but with the integer variables relaxed to be continuous.[^lp-relaxation]

 $$
   \begin{array}{rl}